hparfr/prestashopBridge/README.md

  - customers don't have to create an account in Prestashop
  - customers authenticate only in your application

 Features:

  - Login / Logout customers
  - Create customers
  - Create carts

  Requirements:

  - should be installed in the same server than prestashop (because some  Prestashop code is loaded with _include()_  )
- - should be server from the same domain:port than Prestashop (because of the auth cookie)
+ - should be served from the same domain:port than Prestashop (because of the auth cookie)